Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 Town and District Hydraulic Studies

-The Hydraulics Unit is a dynamic group of professionals with the primary function of supporting the design and permitting of bridges and culverts that are compatible with Vermont’s rivers and streams.
+The Hydraulics Unit is a dynamic group of professionals with the primary function of supporting the design and permitting of bridges and culverts compatible with Vermont’s rivers and streams.
 Town and district hydraulic studies are paid for in part by federal funding that also supports the operation and maintenance of a network of crest and continuous monitoring gauges statewide.
 It is our objective to use this funding to support the safe and efficient movement of people and goods as well as providing timely, accurate and cost-effective recommendations for flood damage areas or in support of hazard mitigation efforts.

 Please note that recommendations are made without the benefit of a survey and are based on limited information.
 The final decision regarding replacement of this structure must comply with state regulatory standards, and should take into consideration matching natural channel conditions, roadway grade, environmental concerns, safety, and other requirements.